UPL: Steady outlook after transient hiccups

-UPL’s performance for the June quarter may have been impacted by multiple factors, but a 10 per cent volume growth was still encouraging.
-On revenues, there was a disappointment as despite launch of three new products domestic growth came at just four per cent year-on-year, impacted by goods and services tax (GST)-led destocking.
-Latin American business grew six per cent and was hit by poor commodity prices, high channel inventories and drought in Mexico.
-The European growth of four per cent too was impacted by hot weather in South Europe despite beet acreage improving. ...
+UPL’s performance for the June quarter (Q1) might have been impacted by many factors, but a 10 per cent volume growth was still encouraging.
+Revenues of the company were disappointing, as domestic growth came at just four per cent year-on-year (y-o-y), despite the launch of three new products.
+This was due to the goods and services tax (GST)-led destocking.
+Its Latin American business grew by six per cent, but was hit by poor commodity prices, high channel inventories, and the drought in Mexico.
+The European business grew four per cent and was impacted by hot weather ...

 TO READ THE FULL STORY, SUBSCRIBE NOW AT JUST Rs 149 A MONTH